codeniko/JsonPathKt/README.md

 | `[start:end]`             | JSON array range accessor from start (inclusive) to end (exclusive)|

 ## Path expression examples
-JsonPathLite expressions can use any combination of dot–notation and bracket–notation operators to access JSON values.
+JsonPathKt expressions can use any combination of dot–notation and bracket–notation operators to access JSON values.
 For examples, these all evaluate to the same result:
 ```text
 $.family.children[0].name
 $['family']['children'][0]['name']